Troubleshooting Bitbucket Pipelines

 Was the pipeline YAML already configured to allocate more than the default 1GB of memory to the docker service?

-Please note that increasing the Pipeline build step size to 2x (size:2xwill not automatically increase the memory allocated to the Docker service container.
-Docker service with size 2x will still be allocated 1GB of memory unless you configure and allocate more memory explicitly in the YAML file (an example is given below)
+Please note that increasing the Pipeline build step size to 2x, 4x, or 8x (using the size attributewill not automatically increase the memory allocated to the Docker service container.
+Docker service with size 2x, 4x, or 8x will still be allocated 1GB of memory by default, unless you configure and allocate more memory explicitly in the YAML file (an example is given below)

 YES (tick)